bkf2020/ripples/README.md

 We adjust `distance_threshold` in `cluster_problems.py` currently to try to get more accurate results.

 # Improvements
 Hopefully we can improve the results in the future together as a community.
-THat's why this is an open source project.
+That's why this is an open source project.
 Currently, I'm seeing if we can finetune this model ([UKPLabsentence-transformers](https://github.com/UKPLab/sentence-transformers)) to be better at seeing similarities in math problems/solutions.